azharlabs/papert-code/docs/cli/configuration-v1.md

   - Starts an interactive session with the provided prompt as the initial input.
   - The prompt is processed within the interactive session, not before it.
   - Cannot be used when piping input from stdin.
-  - Example: `qwen -i "explain this code"`
+  - Example: `papert -i "explain this code"`
 - **`--sandbox`** (**`-s`**):
   - Enables sandbox mode for this session.
 - **`--sandbox-image`**: